brownag/rgeomorphon/README.md

 Manual](https://img.shields.io/badge/docs-HTML-informational)](https://humus.rocks/rgeomorphon/)
 <!-- badges: end -->

-A fast and low-dependency implementation of the ‘geomorphon’ terrain form classification algorithm of Jasiewicz and Stepinski (2013) based largely on the ‘GRASS GIS’ ‘r.geomorphon’ module.
+A lightweight implementation of the ‘geomorphon’ terrain form classification algorithm of Jasiewicz and Stepinski (2013) based largely on the ‘GRASS GIS’ ‘r.geomorphon’ module.

-This implementation employs a novel parallel algorithm, written in C++ and without external dependencies.
+This implementation employs a novel algorithm written in C++ and ‘RcppParallel’.

 For the sake of simplicity, some GRASS-specific implementation details have not been added.
 See `?geomorphons` for details.